The history of the Whitley County Chamber of Commerce & Visitors Center

 In 1962, the Chamber and the Lions Club worked together to get the Courthouse dome illuminated at night.
 At this point, the Chamber had 191 members and the Chamber name was officially changed to the Columbia City Area Chamber of Commerce.
 In 1976, the Community Facilities Committee raised money to build a medical building for four new doctors coming to town.
 In 1980, Dick Haworth was hired as executive director.
 He was the first to suggest the idea to honor a Citizen of the Year and Outstanding Service to the Community Award for Columbia City.
 At this time, the Chamber office was located on the second floor of City Hall before it was remodeled.
 Glenn Frank was executive director from 1986 through 1995.
 The Chamber moved from a two-room office on Main Street to the much more spacious office suite on South Chauncey across from the Court House.
 A part of Glenn’s job was to sell lots in the city’s new industrial park.
 He was very instrumental in getting one of the lots designated at that time as Indiana’s only wetland property within city limits — a space now enjoyed by visitors to the Peabody Library.

-When Glenn Frank retired in 1995, the Chamber hired Dan Trenary as it’s executive director and Patricia Hatcher as it’s executive assistant.
-After six months Dan left and Pat Hatcher was then hired to be the executive director.
-Pat immediately started a mission to make the Chamber a more inviting place.
-Under her direction, membership grew to 288 in September 2002.
-The Chamber was, at that time, located at 201 North Line Street in Columbia City.
+When Glenn Frank retired in 1995, the Chamber hired Dan Trenary as the executive director and Pat Hatcher as the executive assistant.
+Following Dan’s departure, Pat Hatcher was then hired to be the executive director.
+The Chamber was, at that time, located in a historic home at 201 North Line Street in Columbia City.

 In 2009, work began to investigate the prospect of becoming a county-wide chamber.
 The chamber board voted to pursue this direction and in March of 2010 the name was once again changed and became the Whitley County Chamber of Commerce.
 This reflected the merger of the Columbia City Area Chamber of Commerce and the South Whitley Chamber of Commerce.
-The chamber also made the move to 518 Garland Avenue, Suite A, in Columbia City.
-Doug Brown was hired as the executive director.
+The chamber also made a move to 518 Garland Avenue, Suite A, in Columbia City.
+Sara Goff was hired as executive director, followed by Doug Brown.
 The Whitley County Chamber of Commerce reorganized with a new board of directors whose members were representative of the different communities.
-The Whitley County Chamber of Commerce & Visitors Center continues to lead its members as it redefines its mission and vision for the coming years.

 Past Board Presidents